top of page

 Bridging Past to Present

 "The films of Eddie Kamae are like no other.
 His only subject is his subject, not a demonstration of style.
-Direct, heartfely, unlettered, pure, Kamae's effect is one of wry precision."
+Direct, heartfelt, unlettered, pure, Kamae's effect of wry precision."

 Dave Donnelly, Honolulu Star-Bulletin